codeclou/doc/docker/README.md

-# Docker-Images provided by codeclou
+# Documentation on Docker-Images provided by codeclou

 [ALL codeclou DOCKER IMAGES](https://hub.docker.com/u/codeclou/)

-## General Usage recommendations

 ## Using image as Service with systemd on e.g. Ubuntu 16.04 Docker-Host